BlazeInferno64/arMath.js/README.md

 ```

 # Info
-arMath.js provides you with follwing capbilities -
+arMath.js provides you with following capbilities -
 1. Addition of two numbers
 2. Subtraction of two numbers
 3. Multiplication of two numbers